 But for this analysis we had an even better source — MIT’s Living Wage data.

-The team at MIT compiles the best set of data on what a family of various sizes can realistically expect to spend to achieve a decent standard of living each year.
+The team at MIT compiles the best set of geographical data on what a family of various sizes can realistically expect to spend to live a decent life each year.
 Not super comfy, but not in poverty.

-In particular they look at the cost of the following items at the state level:
+In particular they look at the cost of the following items:

 - Child Care